-Are you getting the return on your content marketing efforts?
+Are you getting a good return on your content marketing efforts?

 Driving visitors to your website provides prospects the ability to understand more about your unique brand offerings.
 Many times, the interaction with your website content will be the first impression that they have of your institution.
 All the more reason to put your best foot forward.
 But, how do you get the prospects to your content?